radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/04-virtual-views-of-database-backends.md

 The Base Search parameter allows you to remove UPPER (that is generated by default) for base searches.
 If your database is not case sensitive, then the UPPER can be removed.
 If your database is case sensitive, then you must make sure that the attribute that is indexed (and is used in the base parameter) uses the UPPER case.
 Otherwise, performance of the virtual view (during a base search) is unpredictable.

-><span style="color:red">**IMPORTANT NOTE – using the UPPER can slow down performance because the indexes in the database may not be used.
-IF your database has an index on an attribute and it stores the value in upper case, then you have the option of removing the UPPER generated on the left side of the parameter (it is the UPPER on the left that is most costly in terms of performance).**
+>[!warning] Using the UPPER can slow down performance because the indexes in the database may not be used.
+IF your database has an index on an attribute and it stores the value in upper case, then you have the option of removing the UPPER generated on the left side of the parameter (it is the UPPER on the left that is most costly in terms of performance).

 Below is an example of the Base Search filter that is generated for a database.
 If the database is case sensitive and the CN attribute is indexed (and the index stores the value in upper case), then the UPPER generated on the left side of the “=” can be removed and performance is improved (also remove the leading and ending parentheses).